Why, when, and how would I make a Section 83(b) election?

 - the amount to include in gross income (FMV minus anything paid)

 Alert: Incomplete elections, i.e. those not including all of the required details on the transactions, are invalid.
-After you make a timely election with your local IRS office, give a copy of the election to your company.
+When you make a timely election with your local IRS office, you must also give a copy of the election to your company.
 You no longer need to attach a copy of the election document to your income tax return for the year in which you made the election.
 IRS regulations eliminated that requirement, starting with grants made in 2015 (see the related FAQ).